Optimizing resource efficiencies for scalable full-stack quantum computers: Fault-tolerant computation

 using an approximation that gets better at higher $k$.
 Appendix \ref{Sect:Appendix-logical_to_physical} shows that this approximation gets the order of magnitude right for any circuit of Clifford gates at $k=1$, and is within a few percent of the correct result for $k\geq 2$.

-Moreover, we assume the power consumption associated with fault-tolerant non-Clifford gates is the same as with Clifford gates.
-Note that without at least one non-Clifford gate, the quantum computer is not universal and any computation on it can be efficiently simulated with classical computers.
-However, the method used to make non-Clifford gates in a fault-tolerant manner is very different than for Clifford gates; see App.~\ref{Sect:neglected_T_gates}.
-Elsewhere \cite{our-article-in-prep}, we optimize the fault-tolerant construction of the non-Clifford $T$-gate, and show that its power consumption is no more than an order of magnitude more than that for a CNOT gate.
-This justifies our choice to neglect $T$-gates at our current level of approximation.
+To keep the modelling here as compact as possible, we neglect the power consumption associated with fault-tolerant non-Clifford gates (such as $T$-gates).
+While a quantum computer without at least one type of non-Clifford gate is not universal (and can be efficiently simulated on a classical computer), the modelling of non-Clifford gates is very different than Clifford gates.
+App.~\ref{Sect:neglected_T_gates} discusses this modelling, and points out how rare non-Clifford gates are in the algorithms that we consider.
+It then argues that accounting for them would complicate the modelling without significantly changing the resulting power consumption.